 Raw milk has not been heat treated or pasteurised.
 It has all its natural bacteriological and enzymatic characteristics.
 Raw milk is not the same thing as unpasteurised milk – while all raw milk is unpasteurised, not all unpasteurised milk is raw.
 Pasteurised milk has been heated to a particular temperature, for a specific time, in order to kill off certain bacteria.
 While pasteurisation ensures the destruction of many of the pathogens that may or may not be present, it also strips the milk of beneficial and innocuous natural flora.

-There is a growing body of evidence that suggests that the microbes in carefully-produced raw milk play an important part in helping to ensure their safety as well as improving the sensorial properties of cheese.
+All of Britain’s territorial cheeses were once raw milk cheeses.
 Our suppliers often use milk from their own farms, thereby ensuring that they have total control over the quality of their raw materials.
-Check the description lists to see whether a cheese is pasteurised or not.

 Not all unprocessed milk is good milk.
 Good quality raw milk is difficult to produce and very difficult to produce consistently.
 Using a highly variable raw material can make it very difficult for the cheesemaker to manage the cheese outcomes.
 Unless a cheesemaker can achieve some level of consistency, it is very difficult to be financially viable.

 Provided it has been properly pasteurised, there are fewer worries about inherent pathogenic bacteria or viruses in pasteurised milk.
 Pasteurised milk is frequently seen as the norm in terms of food safety and production regulations.
 Therefore it is easier for the cheesemaker to work within the regulatory framework they find themselves in, rather than taking risks or challenging the status quo.